Kimcheolhui/SmartX-Mini/SmartX-Mini-2025 Collection/Experiment/Lab-1. Box/Lab#1_Box_Eng.md

 - Installation Completed

-  Once the Ubuntu installation is complete inside the VM and you see the `Reboot Now` button, enter the following command in the terminal of Host OS to shut down the VM.
+  When the installation of Ubuntu inside the VM is complete and the `Reboot Now` button appears, ⚠️ **open a new terminal on the Host OS** and enter the following command to shut down the VM.

   ```bash
   sudo killall -9 kvm